Advantages of Whole Life Insurance You’re Not Supposed to Know

 One income-boosting strategy when you have whole life insurance is a reverse mortgage.
 The reverse mortgage allows you to turn your home equity into an income stream.
 Then, instead of passing your house on to your loved ones, your death benefit replenishes your estate.

-Another retirement income maximizer is the ability to spend down other assets, rather than trying to live off the interest and conserve the principle.
-The cash value account can become a backstop as an additional income stream, or a volatility buffer for years your other investments have a downswing.
+Another retirement income maximizer is the ability to spend down other assets, rather than trying to live off the interest and conserve the principal.
+Your life insurance cash value can serve as a buffer — one of the core advantages of whole life insurance — adding another layer of income predictability during volatile years.
 And again, even if you spend everything else, your death benefit becomes the inheritance when you pass away.

 With whole life insurance, you can maximize your family’s Social Security income as well by delaying the year you start taking proceeds.
 Additionally, life insurance cash value that’s used for income isn’t taxable (see above), so your total income stays lower and less is subject to taxes.